maniak-dobrii/maniak-dobrii.github.io/_posts/2015-9-22-understanding-ios-internationalization.md

     return form ?: @"other";
 }
 ```
 Provided method takes a double to decide plural form for and a locale to base the plural rules on.
 Note though, that you may not get the results you expect.
 For example if you expect it to return `zero` form for `0` it might not if in CLDR there's no such rule for your locale.
-That is the case with russian `ru`, in [CLDR](http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html#ru) `zero` form for `ru` is not specified and 0 maps to `many`.
+That is the case with Russian `ru`, in [CLDR](http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html#ru) `zero` form for `ru` is not specified and 0 maps to `many`.
 Looks like Apple did something above that, using `zero` form for 0, so that you can supply different string like *"There are no somethings"* instead of *"0 somethings"*.
 And it is perfectly fine, as, according to [CLDR Specifications‎](http://cldr.unicode.org/index/cldr-spec/plural-rules) implementations are encouraged to do so.
 > "However, implementations are encouraged to provide the ability to have special plural messages for 0 in particular, so that more natural language can be used." **- CLDR Specifications, Plural rules**

 I've created demo project with the code above, you can get in [on github](https://github.com/maniak-dobrii/iOS-solutions/tree/master/ICU%20plural%20rules).